COS420-Fall23/The-A-Team/README.md

 3. Paste in the url of the repository, that being https://github.com/COS420-Fall23/The-A-Team
 4. You can either open in current window or in new, it doesn't matter
 5. Open a new terminal in VSCode by clicking the top three-line menu > Terminal > New Terminal
+6. run the command 'cd App'
-6. Continue to the section of install commands
+7. Continue to the section of install commands

 Getting the code using a terminal: